 With the help of the International Image Interoperability Framework (IIIF) we would like to give researchers the opportunity to collect digital copies worldwide, save them as a IIIF Collection and make them citable.
 Two tools are essential: the ZB-detektIIIF and the ZB-Viewer (Mirador Viewer).

 The browser plugin ZB-detektIIIF automatically recognizes IIIF-compliant digital copies.
 They can be collected with a click and handed over to the Central Library's ZB Viewer (Mirador Viewer) as a IIIF collection.
-In order to permanently store IIIF collections and make them addressable and citable, we have developed an experimental prototype that allows collections to be stored on GitHub.
-Find out how this is possible here.

 Another feature is linked to our ZB viewer: You can open, compare and analyze any number of digital copies of e-manuscripta and e-rara next to each other directly in the ZB viewer.
 You can find the feature in the title view of a work under "IIIF".
 Add digital copies to the ZB viewer by clicking on “Mirador Viewer”.